Question: "How can I know if I am hearing God, hearing Satan, or hearing my own thoughts?"

 Here are some good questions to ask as we examine whether or not promptings are from the Lord: Are the promptings confusing or vague?
 God is not the author of confusion; He is the bringer of peace (1 Corinthians 14:33).
 Do they go against God’s Word?
 God will not contradict Himself.
 Will following these promptings lead to sin?
 Those who live by the Spirit will not gratify the desires of the sinful nature (Galatians 5:16).

-In addition to prayer, studying God's Word, and listening to the Holy Spirit, you may want to seek counsel from a Christian friend, family member, or pastor (Proverbs 15:22).
+In addition, you may want to seek counsel from a Christian friend, family member, or pastor (Proverbs 15:22).
 GotQuestions.org is a great resource, too, as we have many volunteers waiting to help answer your questions with biblical truth.

 God does not want us to fail.
 The more we listen to God, the better able we will be at distinguishing His voice from the other noises in our heads.
 Jesus, the Good Shepherd, gives His promise: “He goes on ahead of them, and his sheep follow him because they know his voice” (John 10:4).
 Others may speak, “but the sheep [do] not listen to them” (verse 8).
 The better we know our Shepherd, the less we have to worry about heeding the wrong voice.